 As a result of the COVID-19 pandemic, many workplaces have made plans to alter schedules and company policies to reflect health and safety procedures and government guidance.
-Some companies may already have policies which include mandatory vaccinations such as flu shots, subject to medical exemptions.
-Recent developments in the United States, Great Britain, and Europe indicate that it will not be long before vaccinations for COVID-19 become widely available.
-If successful, companies may decide to make the COVID-19 vaccination a mandatory condition of employment.
+Some companies may already have policies that include mandatory vaccinations such as flu shots, subject to medical exemptions and with the COVID-19 vaccine roll out underway, more companies may look to make vaccination a mandatory condition of employment.
 Airlines such as Qantas are already indicating their customers will be required to be vaccinated to use their services.
 It would follow that employees of such businesses would be required to be vaccinated as well.
-These developments have the potential to open a proverbial can of worms for employers and employees, given that a COVID-19 vaccine may be initially somewhat experimental and given the recent rise of the ‘anti-vax’ movement.

 The legal framework that exists under current legislation indicates there will likely be different approaches to the issue of enforced vaccinations between industries.
 For example, if an employee works in the medical and aged care sector (including laboratories), the Health Services Amendment (Mandatory Vaccination of Healthcare Workers) Act 2020, assented to on 24 March 2020, requires all vaccines to become compulsory for all healthcare workers including, but not limited to, doctors, nurses, and ambulance workers.
 This Act also requires all staff working in hospitals, such as cleaners and other contractors, to comply with the legislation to minimise the spread of preventable infectious diseases from patients to healthcare staff.
 Employees are required to be vaccinated according to a three-tiered schedule, as per the Department of Health and Human Services, depending on whether you have regular contact with blood and other bodily fluid.